salmin36/arduino-webasto-gsm/README.md

 After that we read the humidity and temperature values from digital pin 3 from DHT11 sensor.
 After that we send text message to the number with <br><t>"Humidity: xx% Temperature: yy Arduino: on "
 <br><br>
-If the string is then we just read temperature and humidty and send message with corresponding values.
+If the string is "temp" then we just read temperature and humidty and send message with corresponding values.

 <br>
-Last thing is that we are cutting of the current from SIM800 module stopping it.
+Last thing is that we are cutting off the current from SIM800 module and stopping it.
 <br>